 No-Nonsense Drug Crime Lawyers in Jacksonville Have Your Back

 The drug war is a failure.
 In the attempt to reduce the alleged drug problem in this country, lawmakers have created incredibly stringent rules overly harsh penalties.
 In almost any drug crime conviction, the accused faces possible incarceration in county jail or state prison, a driver license revocation, and hefty fines.
-But if you are accused of a drug crime in Jacksonville, you can trust Robert Shafer & Associates, P.A. to aggressively defend your rights.
+But if you are accused of a drug crime in Jacksonville, you can trust Shafer Law, P.A. to aggressively defend your rights.
 We’ve worked with clients facing charges from designer drugs to illegal narcotics to prescription medication.
 Our drug crime lawyers in Jacksonville have handled thousands of criminal cases in state and federal court.

 Florida’s schedule of drugs